Clubs, Bars and Nightlife

 Storm Rhum Bar and Bistro (125 S. Lexington, Downtown Asheville, 828-505-8560, www.stormrhumbar.com) is more of a restaurant than a bar, but you can get cocktails ($8 to $10) and a good burger with fresh-ground meat.
 Fairly dark, and it can be loud.

-Thirsty Monk (92 Patton Ave., Downtown Asheville, 828-254-5470, www.monkpub.com) has around 60 tap lines with a rotating list of draft beers.
+Thirsty Monk (92 Patton Ave., Downtown Asheville, 828-254-5470, www.monkpub.com) has a large selection of draft beers on two levels, street level and basement, at its original Downtown Asheville location.
 Over the course of a year the bar serves more than 1,000 different beers.
 The bar also has a brew pub in South Asheville at Biltmore Park and a location in north in Woodfin at Reynolds Village.
 Top of the Monk, upstairs at its Patton Avenue location, is known for creative cocktails.
+Thirsty Monk also has locations in Denver and Portland, Ore.

 Timo’s House (5 Biltmore Ave., Downtown Asheville, 828-575-2886), on Biltmore near Pack Square, with a DJ and dancing most nights.
 It bills itself as "Downtown Asheville's Underground Party House."

-Tiger Mountain Thirst Parlour (103 Broadway St., Downtown Asheville, 828-407-0666) opened in mid-2012 on the lower end of Broadway near the expressway and was an instant hit.
-(It was voted “Best Scenester Bar” in the 2012 Mountain Xpress poll.)
+Tiger Mountain Thirst Parlour (103 Broadway St., Downtown Asheville, 828-407-0666) is on the lower end of Broadway near the expressway.
 Kitschy atmosphere with red lights and velvet paintings.
 Some consider it a singles spot.